cfbolz/pypy-15-blog/blogpost.rst

 CPython, and most of the time Psyco still beats it.
 On the one hand, this is still an amazing achievement!
 It's arguably the biggest application of partial evaluation at this point in time!
-On the other hand, it's still quite disappointing in practice, particularly in the context of the hyper optimistic "we'll surpass the speed of Psyco easily, because partial evaluation" assurances we gave to ourselves throughout the early project years.
+On the other hand, it's still quite disappointing in practice, particularly in the context of our assumption that it should have been possible to surpass the speed of Psyco with the approach.

 .. _here: http://doc.pypy.org/en/latest/index-report.html